huberf/stat3105-proj2/README.md

 1. Open `main.R`, and at the top, modify the `start_time`, `start_latitude` and
-   `start_longitude` vectors with your data. `start_time` values should be of the form, `"2020-08-18T17:50:42.000Z"` and `start_latitude` and `start_longitude` should be floating point values of stanard latitude and longitude.
+   `start_longitude` vectors with your data. `start_time` values should be of the form, `"2020-08-18T17:50:42.000Z"` and `start_latitude` and `start_longitude` should be floating point values of standard latitude and longitude values.
-2. After adding data as above, run `R main.R` and it will print to console a prediction in the following form.
+2. After adding data as above, run `Rscript main.R` and it will print to console a prediction in the following form.
    ```
    Day Index: 1